palla-financial/card-encrypt/README.md

-CARD ENCRYPT
+:credit_card: Card RSA Encryption
 -------------

-Thank you for choosing Palla!
+Thank you for choosing Palla!  :money_with_wings:

-Please find the following in this repository:
+In this repository you'll find the encryption code necessary to enroll debit cards in the Palla API.
+There are examples in Node.js and GO.

+If you need an example for your stack, please contact us for assistance.

-## --> Releases
+## - Releases

-The binaries in release are built from the Go source.
+The binaries under releases are built from the Go source.
+These are safe to use in production as part of your card enrollment flow, but please verify the binary and checksum.

 Usage: